inspiredcancercare/IOTOX-ACU-prediction/main.md

 Shapely additive explanation plots
 --------------------------

-The result for the LRENP algorithm is included in the main test, and here are the results for other algorithms.
+The result for the XGBT algorithm is included in the main test, and here are the results for other algorithms.
 <br></br>

 <p align="center">